Cruimthear Mac Carthaigh

-Cruimthear Mac Carthaigh (the presbyter Mac Carrthaigh), fl. c.
+Cruimthear Mac Carthaigh (the presbyter Mac Carthaigh), fl. c.
 550.

-In the genealogies, Mac Carthaigh - his forename, not his surname - is stated as being a native of Conmaícne Cúl Toland in what is now along the County Galway - County Mayo.
+In the genealogies, Mac Carthaigh - which is his forename, not his surname - is stated as being a native of Conmaicne Cúl Toland in what is now along the County Galway - County Mayo border.
 Thus he was from the same tribal group of Jarlath of Tuam.
-This branch of the Conmaicne were said to converge, or descend, from Cumhscraidh mac Céacht, who in turn was a descendant of Lugaid mac Con.
+This branch of the Conmaicne were said to converge, or descend, from Cumhscraidh mac Céacht, who in turn was a descendant of Lugaid mac Con (Modern Irish Lughaidh mac Con).
 It is unclear which church he was attached to.